 Guiding Eyes is one of the few schools that provide an opportunity for you to connect with the recipient of the dog you have raised.
 With your permission, we provide the graduate with your contact information and can facilitate your first meeting whether during the team’s training or via a graduation.

-Guiding Eyes Regional Managers work closely with each team to share our expertise and experience to support all our volunteers.
-Puppy raisers attend regular group classes throughout their time with the pup and you can expect to meet on a one-to-one basis with your Regional Manager at Walk and Talks and on an as-needed basis.
+Guiding Eyes Regional Puppy Instructors work closely with each team to share our expertise and experience to support all our volunteers.
+Puppy raisers attend regular group classes throughout their time with the pup and you can expect to meet on a one-to-one basis with your Regional Puppy Instructor at Walk and Talks and on an as-needed basis.

 The relationship between raiser and pup lays the foundation for a successful and rewarding journey made possible through the dedication and commitment of an entire team of individuals.
 Your Region Team and Guiding Eyes staff are available to teach and guide you throughout the puppy raising process.